matthewabrams/citi-bikes-2022/README.md

 My year-long project is based on total rides using Citi Bikes in New York City of 2022.
 Source of data came from [citibikenyc.com](https://ride.citibikenyc.com/system-data)

+My Tableau account only accepts a maximum of 20,000,000 rows and my data exceeds this limitation.
+I've used Python to create pivot tables, therefore drastically reducing the number of rows, yet aggregating all data.

 # Key Questions & Objectives

 * Where do Citi Bikers ride to?